-The College of Education offers many paths to a degree to help students achieve their goals.
+The College of Education and Professional Studies offers many paths to a degree to help students achieve their goals.
 Two departments within the College offer undergraduate programs: Health, Kinesiology & Sport (HKS) and Leadership & Teacher Education (LTE).
 All majors are structured to allow for a four year graduation.

 HKS offers teaching certification in Health and Physical Education, as well as non-teaching certification programs in Exercise Science, Health, and Leisure Studies.
 Students wishing to pursue Exercise Science will choose a concentration in Pre-Professional--for those desiring to continue to a graduate program such as Physical Therapy--or Health and Fitness.
 Student majoring in Leisure Studies will choose a concentration in Therapeutic Recreation or Sport and Recreation Management.